Pilot Cutters Under Sail (ePub)

 Pilots and Pilotage in Britain and Northern Europe

-This new book is both a tribute to and a minutely researched history of these remarkable vessels.
+This definitive work is both a tribute to and a minutely researched history of these remarkable vessels.
 The author, perhaps the most experienced sailor of the type, describes the ships themselves, their masters and crews, and the skills they needed for the competitive and dangerous work of pilotage.
-He explains the differences between the craft of disparate coasts – of the Scilly Isles and the Bristol Channel, of northern France, and the wild coastline of Norway – and weaves into the history of their development the stories of the men who sailed them.
+He explains the differences between the craft of disparate coasts of the Scilly Isles and the Bristol Channel, of northern France, and the wild coastline of Norway and weaves into the history of their development the stories of the men who sailed them.
+Now published in an affordable softcover format, this wonderful book can become an essential addition to the libraries of those historians and traditional boat enthusiasts who missed the earlier hardback edition.

 If you have any interest in working watercraft under sail, traditional boats, pilot cutters, maritime art, maritime history, commercial shipping, even how to sail a gaff rigger, this is the book to have.
 It is, quite simply, superb.
 In the interest of full disclosure the Cunliffes are friends, I have sailed with them on HIRTA (now CORNUBIA again) and WESTERNMAN, and I was given a copy.
 Irrespective of those perceived possible conflicts of interest, I rate this book as one of the finest maritime books I have seen in a long time.
 Only Martin Black's book on GL Watson (a much weightier tome) surpasses it.
 On the back PILOT CUTTERS is described by Captain Richard Woodman, Elder brother of Trinity House, as the "magisterial history of pilots and pilot cutters," and I can only concur.
 I am sorry that he used the word magisterial first because it conveys a level of excellence that is top of the line and I wanted to use it to describe this book which is, indeed, top of the line.
 The narrative is detailed, informative and interesting, the book has such a lovely cover that I intend to place it so the cover faces outwards, and the illustrations, photos, paintings, sketches, and bibliography and index are all carefully chosen, beautifully reproduced and fascinating to peruse.
 The sketches by Martyn Mackrill in the chapter Pilot Cutter Seamanship are perfect.Ginny Jones (Worked in the wooden boat industry for 40 years).